top of page

 No discussion about fat would be complete without discussing cholesterol.
 Cholesterol comes from animal foods and is produced by the liver.
 LDL cholesterol is considered the "bad" cholesterol because it contributes to plaque.
 This thick, hard deposit can clog arteries and make them less flexible, causing a condition called atherosclerosis.

 There are, of course, many schools of thought about which fats are best when cooking.
-In Ayurveda, the premiere fat is Ghee, considered the best all-around choice in small amounts.
+In Ayurveda, the premier fat is Ghee, considered the best all-around choice in small amounts.
 If you cook with vegetable oils other than coconut or red palm, the order of preference would be olive, peanut, and sesame, which have the highest percentages of oleic fatty acid, the relatively stable monounsaturated fatty acid.

 Below is a breakdown of most cooking fats and oils: